Streamlining OS Deployments

 How often do you find yourself maintaining OS images or templates?
 As most know, this is a tedious process that never ends—spinning up a bare VM, installing the OS, installing updates, adding a few base apps, etc. Once this has been done, shut down the VM and converting to a template.
 I’ll assume that this sounds extremely familiar to many.
 This is how we have been doing things for many years.

 So, once you have your GOLDEN image/template, you are ready to spin up some VMs by cloning this template.
-Now comes the fun part, keeping all existing VMs in sync with your GOLDEN image/template and assuming that you have recently updated this template for whatever reason.
+Now comes the fun part: keeping all existing VMs in sync with your GOLDEN image/template and assuming you have recently updated this template for whatever reason.
 Do you approach this as the typical PET vs. CATTLE scenario?
 Sorry, I had to go there.
 But, the reality is that, in most cases, the PET scenario is the logical approach that most of us will take.
 But why?
 Of course, this is a perfectly valid option in many cases, but equally, in many other cases, this may not be a good option.
 But I digress.

 Enter Packer

-Packer provides the ability to consume an OS ISO, build the OS, execute any provisioning scripts that you desire, and, when complete, generate a consumable image which can then be imported as a VM template.
+Packer provides the ability to consume an OS ISO, build the OS, execute any provisioning scripts that you desire, and, when complete, generate a consumable image, which can then be imported as a VM template.
 Remember, though, to keep these images to a bare minimum.
-Only installing the essential apps is required to further hand off to your configuration management tool(s).
+Only installing the essential apps is required to further hand them off to your configuration management tool(s).
 Thinking in layers, rather than cramming everything into a single image, ultimately resulting in numerous images for a single OS.
 One OS, one image!

 How does this solve the PET vs. CATTLE scenario?
 Well, it doesn’t.
 However, it does begin to lay the foundation to approach the CATTLE scenario much more quickly.
 More on this later!